 Psychosis and losing your ability to reason between your experience and reality can be frightening and have detrimental consequences.
 At Buffington Family Medicine in Keller, Texas, clinical psychologist Dr. Kristine Buffington has years of experience treating psychosis and helping men and women find relief.
 Effectively treating psychosis calls for a multifaceted approach through medical care, psychotherapy, and community support.
 From hallucinations to delusions, Dr. Buffington can help you control and manage your symptoms of psychosis.
-Call the office or use the online booking tool today.
+Call the office today.

 Psychosis occurs when you lose touch with reality and have false beliefs about your identity or events that are happening.
 You might also have hallucinations and see and hear things that aren’t there.